bertomartin/git-recipes/content/03-object-database.md

     a8320d12018d3834d5c1ff9f7cf27b577b518855
     16eeba075158415e671795b2339f10843bb28fb3

 These are the files we can peek into.
 These are in no way magic: they're just compressed plain-text files.
 We could manually decompress and inspect them, but it turns out Git has a command that can help us with that. `cat-file` can, amongst other things, list the _type_ or the _contents_ of an object from the database.
-Let's look at the first:
+Let's look at the type first:

     ~/waterbug $ git cat-file -t 4cbff340eb407e09e3b94b7a4de88e30546d3b1f
     blob